Repurposing Denim: Easy No-Sew Coasters

 I’ve always been a blue jean girl.
 Now that I live and work full time on the Homestead, the only time you’ll see me in anything but denim is on Sunday morning in the church pew.
 And even then, it being a country church and all…

+All categories of denim blue jeans are worn very frequently.
 Until they’re just DONE and looking for their next purpose.

-I often use those worn blue jeans to make something country-styled yet functional to decorate our home.
-When those jeans aren’t fit to wear anymore I always make drink coasters out of the pockets!
+Sometimes I use those worn blue jeans to make something country-styled yet functional to decorate our home such as these denim baskets.

 Rustic Texas Cattle-Rancher Feel

-There’s just something about that authentic Texas cattle-rancher patina, the worn places where he keeps his pocket knife in one pocket & his cowboy wallet in the other as he goes about his daily chores.
-It’s so real, so rustic, so TEXAS!
+The worn places where he keeps his pocket knife in one pocket & his cowboy wallet in the other as he goes about his daily chores.
+It’s so real, so rustic, so TEXAS RANCHER!

 Making No-Sew Denim Pocket Coasters

-But we enjoy iced tea in those hot summer months and the condensation from the glass always creates a mess.
-So I like to have something waterproof to stop any moisture from our glass from soaking through the two layers of fabric and onto our wood furniture.
+So I like to have something waterproof to stop any moisture from our glass of tea from soaking through the two layers of fabric and onto our wood furniture.

 But that’s an easy fix too.
 I cut a waterproof plastic sheet to the exact size to fit inside these pocket coasters.
 I’ve used various thin flexible water-proof materials to fill this need.
 Heck I’ve even used a chip bag cut to size to fit the bill!